-Trump's Tweet About The 2018 White House Correspondents' Dinner Called It A "Boring Bust"
+Trump Called The White House Correspondents' Dinner A "Boring Bust" & Suggested This Person To Host Next Year

 Once again, President Donald Trump has skipped out on the annual White House Correspondents' Dinner.
 Though it might have been pretty invigorating to watch Trump's reactions as he sat in a room full of journalists from the "Fake News" organizations that are often subject to his fierce Twitter attacks, he decided to hold a rally in Michigan instead.
 Even so, he didn't resist sharing some thoughts about the political event on Twitter.
 Trump's tweet about the 2018 White House Correspondents' Dinner called the event a "boring bust," and he even suggested a Fox News regular as the host for next year's event.